 Some men find that their doctor or nurse assumes they are heterosexual.
-Health professionals don't record people's sexuality as standard.
+Health professionals don't normally record people's sexuality.
 But it can help to tell your doctor or nurse about your sexuality, particularly if you have specific issues you want to talk about.
-Seeing a counsellor or a sex therapist may help if you find it difficult to talk to your nurse or doctor (see page 49).
+Seeing a counsellor or a sex therapist may help if you find it difficult to talk to your nurse or doctor (see page 58).
+Our booklet, Prostate cancer tests and treatment: a guide for gay and bisexual men, has more information on talking about your sexuality to health professionals.